-OG cancer is more common at older ages but can occur at any age, and a number of other factors can increase the risk.
+OG cancer can occur at any age, but is more common at older ages.
+A number of other factors can increase the risk, with different sets of risk factors associated with oesophageal and stomach cancer.

-For example, smoking, obesity and alcohol have been identified as contributing to the risk of oesophageal cancer.
+For example, obesity, smoking and alcohol have been identified as modifiable risk factors that contribute to the risk of oesophageal cancer.
 Reflux (often called heartburn, when stomach acid escapes from the stomach into the oesophagus) is also a risk factor.
 Persistent reflux (heartburn) can lead to a condition known as Barrett's oesophagus, a long-standing change in the lining of the oesophagus.
 Barrett's can increase the risk of oesophageal cancer, although most people with heartburn or Barrett's will not go on to develop oesophageal cancer.

 Infections (notably Helicobacter pylori infection) and smoking are significant contributors to stomach cancer risk.
-Over the last 25 years, the number of cases of stomach cancer has declined as www.cancerdata.nhs.uk/incidence and mortality

-Helicobacter pylori infections have become less common.
+Over the last 25 years, the number of cases of stomach cancer has declined as Helicobacter pylori infections have become less common, and rates of smoking have declined.